Miracle on the Mountain: The Kincaid Family Story: Plot

 A plane crashes into the forests during the winter and only the Kincaid family survives.
 They then travel through the forest in search of rescue.
 The father collapses in the middle of searching and they find a cabin that is unfortunately broken.
-Meanwhile, a search and rescue team lands in the suspected area and sets off to find the family.
+Meanwhile, a search and rescue team lands in the area and sets off to find the family.

 The family uses the cabin to their advantage and uses the broken pieces to start fires while the father, who may be suffering from Frostbite, stays inside the cabin weak.
-They later decide to not leave the cabin and use their suspected only flare to start a fire.
+They later decide to not leave the cabin and use their supposed only flare to start a fire.
 On the next day, the family digs a hole for the father to sleep in after scavenging the cabin’s resources.

-The search and rescue team begins to get ready to leave after concluding that the family died in the crash before an unknown relative of the family finds a drawing on a tree and urges the team to find the family.
+The search and rescue team begins to get ready to leave after concluding that the family died in the crash before an relative of the family finds a drawing on a tree and urges the team to find the family.
 The family, now all living in a hole, notices at dawn a sound.
 The brother looks out to see two men riding a snow motorcycle.
 Despite the father not waking up, the brother sets off to chase the men with a skateboard.
 The skateboard breaks mid-run so he continues the chase on foot.
 After climbing a hill, he sees the two men, throws a flare that he has been keeping, and blacks out.

-The two men find the brother and the rest of the family and take them back to the search and rescue base where they reunite with their unknown relative and get back home.
+The two men find the brother and the rest of the family and take them back to the search and rescue base where they reunite with their relative and get back home.